burtonk/p2pnetwork/README.md

 - Program receives input from user via command line.

 Things not working:
 - Due to the way the program receives input from user, I wasn't able to get the program to open a terminal for each node.
 While I have tested all the response code seperately, I was not able to produce tests for more than one node due to this and thread complications.
-I used netcat to test the packets being sent and recieved with the command:
+Therefore I used netcat to test the packets being sent and recieved with the command:
 - nc -ul url port
 - Because of this, I have commented the section of the code in the joining method that waits until a routing info packet has been received from the gateway node. (routing.py) so that the input can be seen.